Around the world, retailers face a difficult challenge.

 In South Africa, many are already leaving their bankcards at home as smartphones become the new [digital] wallet.
 According to a study by PayPal, 85% of respondents used their mobile phones to make a purchase in 2017, and 46% said being able to shop on their mobile phones has made them buy more.
 Tellingly, the majority of South Africans would rather leave home without their wallets than leave home without their mobile devices!

-Given the statistics, the message for retailers is plain: the customer of the future will demand a mobile, friction-free, and almost invisible payment ecosystem.
+Given the South African social media statistics and social media trends in Africa, the message for retailers is plain: the customer of the future will demand a mobile, friction-free, and almost invisible payment ecosystem.

 According to agency We Are Social and Hootsuite’s Global Digital 2019 reports, internet users are growing by an average of more than one million new users every day.
 There are 5.11 billion unique mobile users in the world today, up by 100 million (2 percent) in the past year, notes We Are Social.
 Astoundingly, there are 4.39 billion internet users in 2019, an increase of 366 million (9 percent) compared to January 2018.
 It goes without saying that more internet users have massive ramifications for retailers in every market.
 The more connected people are, the more informed and tech savvy they become – which radically changes the nature of consumer expectations.